ankush1618/WebProject/README.md

 8) Import the Project to your Visual Studio.
 9) Open the new terminal .
 10) Use command- cd WebProject
+11) If in the folder structure node_module is not there then to install node module,in terminal run the command -npm install
-11) To execute the project, use command :node index
+12) To execute the project, use command :node index
-12) Now go to Url: https://localhost:5000 .
+13) Now go to Url: https://localhost:5000 .
-13) You will see application opened in the browser.
+14) You will see application opened in the browser.